adamyork/5p1d3r/README.md

         - Two are provided with the app:
             - basicJSONTransform
             - basicCSVTransform
         - Any valid groovy will work.
-However the context is considered to be the internals of a function.
+However, the context is considered the internals of a function.
             - input type is : **org.jsoup.select.Elements**
             - input variable name is : element
             - must return a map or in the case of a csv transform, an array